NFL’s Richest Owners Ranked From 32 to 1 (Updated 2026)

 13) Kim and Terry Pegula, Buffalo Bills

-Terry Pegula built his wealth in the fracking industry, selling most of his company, East Resources, to Royal Dutch Shell for $4.7 billion in 2010.
-He and his wife, Kim, married in 1993 and have partnered in business ever since.
+Terry Pegula amassed his fortune through the fracking industry, selling the majority of his company, East Resources, to Royal Dutch Shell for $4.7 billion in 2010.
+He and his wife, Kim Pegula, married in 1993 and have worked as business partners ever since.

-In 2011, the Pegulas purchased the Buffalo Sabres for $189 million, and in 2014, they acquired the Buffalo Bills for $1.4 billion, outbidding groups led by former President Donald Trump and musician Jon Bon Jovi.
+The Pegulas entered the sports ownership world in 2011 by purchasing the Buffalo Sabres for $189 million.
+Three years later, they acquired the Buffalo Bills for $1.4 billion, outbidding ownership groups led by former U.S. President Donald Trump and musician Jon Bon Jovi.

 Net worth: $9.3 billion